DHTMLX/scheduler-docs/data/api/scheduler_setloadmode.md

 <br>

-If you are using <a href="http://docs.dhtmlx.com/doku.php?id=dhtmlxconnector:start">dhtmlxConnector</a> at the server side, you don't need to do any additional server-side operations to parse the data.
+If you are using <a href="http://docs.dhtmlx.com/doku.php?id=dhtmlxconnector:start">dhtmlxConnector</a> on the server side, you don't need to do any additional server-side operations to parse data.